SunPower Prospects Remain Poor Post Earnings

 Looking ahead, as we discussed earlier, the Company’s prospects are largely dependent on Suniva Section 201 tariff decision.
 The Company, in the Q3 conference call, announced that it is working with ITC and the administration to get a favorable disposition (the image below shows the Company’s position).

-Unfortunately, SunPower’s language indicates that the Company’s position is merely a hope and the Company is unsure of the prospects.
+Unfortunately, SunPower’s language indicates that the Company’s position is merely a hope, and the Company is unsure of the prospects.

-As we indicated in out earlier article on the subject, with only one of the 4 commissioners pushing for SunPower’s cause and given that Mexico trade is somewhat out of favor with the current administration, we are unsure if SunPower can get the necessary carve out.
+As we indicated in out earlier article on the subject, with only one of the four commissioners pushing for SunPower’s cause and given that Mexico trade is somewhat out of favor with the current administration, we are unsure if SunPower can get the necessary carve out.

 8Point3 Energy Sale Uncertain

 A significant part of the Company’s value is locked in the 8Point3 Energy (CAFD) Yieldco.
-That Yieldco has been in a limbo for various reasons and the Company, and its partner, First Solar (FSLR) have been looking to sell their respective 8Point3 stakes to third parties.
+That Yieldco has been in a limbo for various reasons and the Company, and its partner, First Solar (FSLR), has been looking to sell its respective 8Point3 stakes to third parties.

-However, there has not been much news on that front and the Company’s comments on 8point3 sale do not point to near term resolution.
-As such, outside of 8point3 Energy (CAFD) sale, we do not see good news for the Company for a long time to come.
+However, there has not been much news on that front, and the Company’s comments on 8point3 sale do not point to near-term resolution.
+As such, outside of 8point3 Energy sale, we do not see good news for the Company for a long time to come.

 Prognosis

-Considering the Company has abysmal margins, lack of profitability even without tariffs, and no visibility in to 8Point3 Energy sale, we find the run up of the stock post earnings misguided.
+Considering the Company has abysmal margins, lack of profitability even without tariffs, and no visibility into 8Point3 Energy sale, we find the run-up of the stock post earnings misguided.
 Furthermore, we expect the stock to trade down on Suniva tariff case uncertainty.
 Consequently, we are downgrading the stock from “Avoid” to “Sell”.

 Disclosure: I am/we are long FSLR.